openvswitch/ovs/Documentation/ref/ovs-appctl.8.rst

   from the pidfile, and uses that file as if it had been specified directly as the target.

-  On Windows, *target* can be an absolute path to a file that contains a localhost TCP port on which an Open vSwitch daemon is listening for control channel connections.
-By default, each daemon writes the TCP port on which it is listening for control connection into the file ``<program>.ctl`` located inside the rundir.
-If *target* is not an absolute path, ``ovs-appctl`` looks in the rundir for a file named *target*\ ``.ctl``.
-The default *target* is ``ovs-vswitchd``.

 * ``-T`` *secs* or ``--timeout=``\ *secs*

   By default, or with a *secs* of ``0``, ``ovs-appctl`` waits forever to